pnedonosko/jitsi/README.md

-# exo-jitsi-extension
+# Jitsi: Connector for eXo Web Conferencing

-eXo Platform addon for Jitsi Meet
+Jitsi is a provider for Web Conferencing that allows to organize 1 to 1 and group calls inside eXo platform.